tnight/BrdlGuesser/README.md

 ### Display BRDL solutions that match a pattern and contain a certain letter but not in slot 1
 ```
-shell> brdlGuesser.pl search -p _E_A -i H:^s1
+shell> brdlGuesser.pl search -p _E_A -i H:1
    2. FEHA: Ferruginous Hawk
 ```

-### Display BRDL solutions that match a pattern and contain two instances of a letter but neither in slot 3
+### Display BRDL solutions that match a pattern and contain two instances of a letter but not in slots 1 or 3
 ```
-shell> brdlGuesser.pl search -p L___ -i E:^s3:2
+shell> brdlGuesser.pl search -i E:13
    1. LEYE: Lesser Yellowlegs
    2. LETE: Least Tern
 ```